Early in the pandemic, private insurer payments for telehealth and in-person claims were similar

 Health Spending

-Mental health therapy claims payments were similar for in-person and telehealth care among privately insured in 2020
+Mental health therapy claims payments were similar for in-person and telehealth care

 Discussion

 Telehealth visits, particularly for mental health, increased during the COVID-19 pandemic due to expansion of telehealth coverage and easing of state and federal rules relating to telehealth practice and reimbursement.
-In this analysis, half of mental health claims were delivered over telehealth.
+In this analysis, over half of mental health claims were delivered over telehealth.

 Telehealth use surged during the pandemic, but the future of telehealth will be shaped by its effect on total health spending, federal and state regulations relating to scope of practice and reimbursement, and payer coverage and reimbursement policies.